 The CONTRACTOR, Casa Familiar.
 Inc. On behalf of Avanzando San Ysidro.
 L.P. , hereby certifies that this CONTRACTOR's Statement for Public Disclosure and the attached information/evidence of the CONTRACTOR's qualifications and financial responsibility, including financial statements, are true and correct to the best of CONTRACTOR's knowledge and belief.
 By: By: Elizabeth R. Cuestas WARNING: 18 U.S.C.
 1001 provides, among other things, that whoever knowingly and willingly makes or uses a document or writing containing any false, fictitious or fraudulent statement or entry, in any matter within the jurisdiction or any department or agency of the United States, shall be fined not more than \$10,000 or imprisoned for not more than five years, or both.
 JURAT A notary public or other officer completing this certificate verifies only the identity of the individual who signed the document to which this certificate is attached, and not the truthfulness, accuracy, or validity of that document.
-State of California County of San Drego Subscribed and sworn to (or affirmed) before me on this ou day of funch , 20 35 by Elizabeth Refine Cuestus personally known to me or proved to me on the basis of by Elizabeth Period Coastos personally known to the or proved to the bill the basis of
+State of California County of San Drego Subscribed and sworn to (or affirmed) before me on this 04 day of fluxch , 20 35 by Elizabeth Refine Cuestus personally known to me or proved to me on the basis of satisfactory evidence to be the person(s) who appeared before me.